Zhang Jin (gymnast): 2021

 At the Chinese Championships, Zhang won the silver medal in the all-around behind Lu Yufei and placed fifth on the balance beam and fourth on the floor exercise.
 She won the gold medals in the all-around at both the 1st and 2nd Chinese Olympic Trials.
 On 3 July, she was selected to represent China at the 2020 Summer Olympics alongside Lu Yufei, Ou Yushan, and Tang Xijing.

 During the qualification round, Zhang competed on all four events to help the Chinese team qualify in third place.
 Then in the team final, Zhang contributed scores of 14.066 on vault, 13.900 on balance beam, and 13.133 on floor exercise towards the team's seventh-place finish.
 After the Olympics, she competed at the National Games where she finished fifth in the all-around and fourth on the floor exercise.

 2022

-Zhang competed at the 2022 Asian Championships in June.
-While there she helped China place first as a team.
-Individually she won gold in the all-around and bronze on balance beam.
+Zhang competed at the 2022 Asian Championships in June, and helped China place first as a team.
+Individually, she won gold in the all-around and bronze on balance beam.